xtineroq/bug-tracker/client/README.md

 A. Firebase Setup

-- Restrict who can use the api keys on https://console.developers.google.com/apis/credentials
+a.
+Restrict who can use the api keys on https://console.developers.google.com/apis/credentials

 b.
 Setup firebase hosting: